nicholashamilton/craft-preview-mate/README.md

 # PreviewMate

+# ⚠️ Important Notice
+**CraftCMS 5 is not currently supported.**
+We are actively working on adding support for CraftCMS 5.
+Stay tuned for updates!

 ##### Click Preview Block -> Scroll to Editor Block
 <img src="resources/img/PreviewMate-min.gif" width="100%" style="max-width: 800px;" />

 ##### 🟦 Editor Blocks on Left - 🟨 Preview Blocks on Right

 ## Requirements
-This plugin supports Craft CMS 4 and 5.
+This plugin supports Craft CMS 4.

 ## Installation
 To install the plugin, follow these instructions.